Citadel-Station-13/Citadel-Station-13-RP/icons/README.md

       - /misc - unsorted things
       - /rank - "formal" "rank"-wear like flight suits, military/naval, etc
     - /gearsets - bundled sets, like voidsuits, cryosuits, etc
+  - /enigmas - one-off / specific / themed content goes in here
+    - /\<enigma-name\> - everything under this is optional; these 4 paths are the recommendations.
+      - /clothing
+      - /items
+      - /machinery
+      - /structures
+  - /factions - faction content goes in here
+    - /\<faction-name\> - everything under this is optional; these 4 paths are the recommendations.
+      - /clothing
+      - /items
+      - /machinery
+      - /structures
   - /items - general, non-module, non-clothing items placed in here
   - /machinery - used for sprites for general, non-module machines. use subdirectories if more than one .dmi is needed, or for closely related machinery.
   - /mapping - used for sprites for in-map-editor objects that are   invisible in game world